abdulhad-eng/Visualizing-With-Hadi/critique-by-design.md

 Before conducting my interviews, I prepared a short feedback script to understand how clearly my redesigned visualization communicates information about **coal production** and **production efficiency** across Indian states.
 The goal was to see if viewers could interpret the message; identifying top producers and most efficient states without needing my explanation.

-Questions to ask:
+**Questions to ask:**

-	•	Can you tell me what you think this is?
+- Can you tell me what you think this is?
-	•	Can you describe to me what this is telling you?
+- Can you describe to me what this is telling you?
-	•	Is there anything you find surprising or confusing?
+- Is there anything you find surprising or confusing?
-	•	Who do you think is the intended audience for this?
+- Who do you think is the intended audience for this?
-	•	Is there anything you would change or do differently?
+- Is there anything you would change or do differently?

 ### Results